 People who suffer an over-exposure to pyrethrum can experience side effects such as itchy skin, a runny nose, and even asthma symptoms.
 People who are sensitive and have allergies should be extra careful around chrysanthemums and pesticides manufactured from them, as they can cause health issues.

 Permethrin and other pyrethroid insecticides are a modified form of pyrethrum.
 Pyrethrum is the raw, natural form of this insecticide while pyrethroids were created to substitute this strong natural insecticide and to be more stable.
 Pyrethrum breaks down rapidly in water or when exposed to light.
 Pyrethroids are more resilient.
 As an insecticide, pyrethroids are still deadly to bees, even in very small amounts.
 Therefore, take caution when using them in garden areas or other places frequented by bees.

 The main difference between these two insecticides is that permethrin is a synthetic chemical made in laboratories while pyrethrum is a completely natural substance acquired from chrysanthemums.

 The effects of both pesticides are quite similar, but, as permethrin is synthetic, it is more stable and effective when exposed to sunlight.
 For this reason, synthetic permethrin is used in agriculture more often than pyrethrum to protect crops from unwanted insects.
 Farmers need more stable pesticides which can withstand exposure to sunlight on those sunny, hot summer days.

 Altogether, the main difference between permethrin and pyrethrum is the way they are produced.
-One comes from flowers and is more eco- and human-friendly.
-The other is synthetically manufactured in laboratories and, therefore, is much stronger and with better, longer lasting results.
-Permethrin is more appropriate for large farms and crops, while pyrethrum is more appropriate for your household needs.
+One comes from flowers while the other is synthetically manufactured in laboratories and persists longer in the environment.